Thursday, October 16, 2025

 • To delete the entire table with data and structure, use the DROP statement.

 For demo purposes, we used dbForge Studios.
 They are powerful IDEs that are supplied with all features and capabilities to make database development, management, and deployment productive and efficient.
-Besides these separate Studios, Devart offers the solution to cover tasks on all major DBMSs at once – dbForge Edge, a single IDE for SQL Server, MySQL (and MariaDB), Oracle, and PostgreSQL databases.
+Besides these separate Studios, Devart offers the solution to cover tasks on all major DBMSs at once – dbForge Edge, a single solution for SQL Server, MySQL (and MariaDB), Oracle, and PostgreSQL databases.

 Want to try?
 Download 30-day trial versions of the tools to make sure that they solve all your simple and complex database-related needs.